 In 1999, the Castilla-LaMancha government created the "Vinos de la Tierra de Castilla," a geographic indication that is between table wine, and a Denominacion de Origen.
 It is roughly the equivalent of the "vin de pays" in France.

-Tapena Garnacha.
-This garnet colored wine from Castilla is made from Garnacha (Grenache) grapes, the most widely planted red wine grape in Spain.
+The Tapena Garnacha is a garnet-colored wine from Castilla, made from Garnacha (Grenache) grapes, the most widely planted red wine grape in Spain.
 It holds a rich palate, and you'll notice nuances of cherries, candied fruits, and the slightest hint of spice.

-Torre Oria Reserva.
-When you're seeking a big wine, that leaves fruity flavors on the palate, this red from the Utiel-Requena DO is a very nice option.
-Plus, you cannot beat the price as it can easily be found for right around $10 and the 2009 vintage is well-rounded.
+When you're seeking a big wine that leaves fruity flavors on the palate, this red from the Utiel-Requena DO is a very nice option.
+Plus, you cannot beat the price as it can easily be found for right around $10.
+The 2009 vintage is particularly well-rounded.

-It is an everyday drinking wine made from 60 percent Tempranillo and 40 percent Cabernet-Sauvignon grapes.
-After 12 months of aging in American and French oak casks, it captures a lovely array of wild fruit and spice flavors.
+This is an everyday drinking wine made from 60 percent Tempranillo and 40 percent Cabernet-Sauvignon grapes.
+With 12 months of aging in American and French oak casks, it captures a lovely array of wild fruit and spice flavors.
 Try it with meat, fish, or appetizers.

 If you are visiting the Valencia Community, the wineries in the Denomination of Origin of Utiel-Requena have formed an organization called Asociación Ruta del Vino de la D.O.
 Utiel-Requena.
 This has allowed them to put together several “wine routes” in the area, so it's an excellent adventure for any wine lover.

-Vina Alarba Old Vines Garnacha.
-A red wine made entirely of Grenache grapes, many of the vintages of this Calatayud region wine are highly rated.
-Again, some vintages are more sought after than others, but you will find most very pleasant, especially given the price of less than $15.
+Vina Alarba Old Vines Garnacha is a red wine made entirely of Grenache grapes.
+Many of the vintages of this Calatayud region wine are highly rated.
+Naturally, some vintages are more sought after than others, but you will find most very pleasant, especially given the price of less than $15.

-The grapes are from vines that are at least 50 years old.
+This wine is made from grapes of vines that are at least 50 years old.
 It has a fruity nose, with a slightly overripe and jammy taste.
 It's a fantastic option with any meal that includes chicken or grilled fish.